 Cats are among our favourite pets, and are often welcome garden guests.
-But they are also incorrigible roamers - which can be a real headache for gardeners and garden wildlife.
+But they are also incorrigible roamers - which can be a real headache for gardeners and garden wildlife, leading many gardeners to wonder how to deter cats from the garden.

-If you want to keep cats out of your garden in a humane and safe way, here are some tips to help you deter wandering felines.
+If you want to keep cats out of your garden in a humane and safe way, here are some tips to help you deter wandering felines, including plants that keep cats away, ideas for homemade cat repellent and some tips for finding the best cat repellent for your garden.

 Cat owners can read our guide to preventing cats killing garden birds